 While working with Microsoft Excel, it’s a common scenario to look for external links and references in the active workbook.
 In this article, you’ll get to know all the simple and easy techniques to find external links with suitable examples and proper illustrations.

-6 Suitable Methods to Find External Links in Excel
+How to Find External Links in Excel: 6 Suitable Methods

 1. Use Find Command to Search External Links Used in Formulas